 Data configuration

-An eodash instance expects to load its content from a STAC catalog.
+An eodash instance loads its content from a STAC catalog.
 This catalog can be generated using the eodash_catalog.
-As can be seen in the catalog wiki there are multiple services supported.
+As described in the catalog wiki, multiple services are supported.

-For both data types we wanted to introduce a shared language that gives the user the tools to fully describe how they should be rendered and interacted with.
-This is achieved by using a style JSON configuration file that utilizes the languages of OpenLayers flat style as well as JSON Form definition language as extended by the EOxElement eox-jsonform.
-The style reference for STAC as a possible extension is being discussed here.
-We currently take the proposed 3B approach.
+For both raster and vector data types, we introduced a shared styling approach.
+This gives you the tools to fully define how data will be rendered and interacted with.
+This styling is defined by a JSON configuration file that uses the languages of OpenLayers flat style and JSON Form definition language, extended by the EOxElement eox-jsonform.
+The style reference for STAC as a possible extension is being discussed here. eodash currently follows the proposed 3B approach.

-Following is the catalog structure that would be generated when using the eodash_catalog tool.
+Following is the catalog structure that can be generated using the eodash_catalog tool.

-Datasets can be referenced as assets within one item (i.e. TimeEntry) and then utilized as part of the style.
+Datasets are referenced as assets within one item (i.e. TimeEntry) and then used in styling.

 Vector data